revdotcom/nvidia-kaldi/NVREADME.md

 ./run_benchmark.sh
 ```

-To run on multiple-GPUs you must run a seperate application on each GPU.We have
+To run on multiple-GPUs you must run a separate application on each GPU.
+We have
-provided a script demonstring this.
+provided a script demonstrating this.

 ```
 cd /workspace/nvidia-examples/librispeech/